Archethought/dfds/TOOLBOX.md

 pip install numpy
 pip install scipy
 pip install matplotlib
+apt-get install python-pip python-dev libmysqlclient-dev
 ```

 Here's where Docker helps you save and version your own sandbox.
 Using **commit** you can save this version like so:

 ```
 docker commit <containerId> localhost:5000/sandbox:numerics1
 ```

 There is now a new image in your local repo called sandbox, with a version tag reminding you what you did to that container.
+Imagine your versions:
+* sandbox:numpy
+* sandbox:mysql
+* sandbox:plotter

 ### Status commands